paritytech/parity-bitcoin/README.md

 By default parity connects to bitcoind-seednodes.
 Full list is [here](./pbtc/seednodes.rs).

-Before starting synchronization, you must decide - which fork to follow - SegWit (`--segwit` flag), SegWit2x (`--segwit2x` flag) or Bitcoin Cash (`--bitcoin-cash` flag).
+Before starting synchronization, you must decide - which fork to follow - SegWit (`--segwit` flag) or Bitcoin Cash (`--bitcoin-cash` flag).
 On next start, passing the same flag is optional, as the database is already bound to selected fork and won't be synchronized using other verification rules.

 To start syncing the main network, just start the client, passing selected fork flag.
 For example: